-On October 3rd, the preliminary results of some of these studies as well as other groundbreaking research findings around plastic & health will be revealed during the first-ever Plastic Health Summit, which will take place in Amsterdam.
+On October 3rd, preliminary results of some of these studies as well as other groundbreaking research findings around plastic & health were revealed during the first-ever Plastic Health Summit, which took place in Amsterdam.

 - Avagyan, Rozanna, Giovanna Luongo, Gunnar Thorsén, and Conny Östman.
 2015.
 ‘Benzothiazole, Benzotriazole, and Their Derivates in Clothing Textiles—a Potential Source of Environmental Pollutants and Human Exposure’.
 Environmental Science and Pollution Research 22 (8): 5842–49. https://doi.org/10.1007/s11356-014-3691-0.